Is your math curriculum coherent?

 Now I see what the problem stems from as far as our students not grasping concepts.
 Its not the curriculum but overlapping and not sticking to the basic concepts until the students have mastered the topic being taught.
 I don't see how our sudents will ever catch up with other countries in math if they never learn or master any of the concepts before moving on to any of the other areas of math.
 Thank you so much for this article.
 I am glad that I am not alone in thinking about what the problems stem from and how I can better my teaching strategies in mastery alone!!!!

 I am a 8th grade mathematics teacher that homeschools his four kids.
 There is no way in the world I am putting my kids back in public school for the exact reason I just read in your article.
 As a matter of fact, I am going into my 3rd year of teaching (I am 27) and I have been ranting and raving about precisely the same argument that is being posed within this article.
 There is too much stuff in a math curriculum over here (in the states) and we spend entirely too much time reviewing.
 I should not have 16 year olds in my 8th grade class who have no idea how to change a improper fraction into a mixed number, that's 3rd, 4th grade stuff.
 It's absolutely ridiculous and I commend you for this article.

-thanks for this article.
-Having always saw math as a threat and recently attempting to face it head on, realized that it is not an impossible task, but have still been wondering why so many of my classmates (including myself) have difficulty grasping the concepts.
+Thanks for this article.
+Having always seen math as a threat and recently attempting to face it head on, I realized that it is not an impossible task, but have still been wondering why so many of my classmates (including myself) have difficulty grasping the concepts.
 A professor recently mentioned to our class that the U.S. rates lower in math than any other country.
-I know the standards of teaching in other countries is much higher but could not understand why the entire US population did so poorly in math.
+I know the standards of teaching in other countries are much higher but could not understand why the entire US population did so poorly in math.
 I now have the answer!!!!!
 I appreciate knowing that I am not alone.